huwprosser/huwprosser.github.io/src/content/blog/why.md

+---
+title: "Why?"
+date: "2023-11-12"
+excerpt: "Thoughts on building in public and sharing knowledge."
+---

 I've been building things with AI since 2008, when I first saw J.A.R.V.I.S in Iron Man.
 The idea of having an AI assistant that could help with everyday tasks was fascinating to me.
 I started by learning Python and building simple chatbots, and over the years, I've worked on various AI projects.

 ## Building in Public